astropy/astropy/docs/units/equivalencies.rst

   >>> u.nm.to(u.Hz, [1000, 2000])
   UnitsException: 'nm' (length) and 'Hz' (frequency) are not convertible

-However, when passing the result of `~astropy.units.equivalencies.sp` as the third argument to the `~astropy.units.core.UnitBase.to` method, wavelength, frequency and energy can be converted.
+However, when passing the result of `~astropy.units.equivalencies.spectral` as the third argument to the `~astropy.units.core.UnitBase.to` method, wavelength, frequency and energy can be converted.